anabugaenko/powerlaw-function/README.md

 For more details on how to use the Package, including figures and approach, see the Manuscript and Article Bugaenko et al. 2023 respectively, which illustrate all of the `powerlaw-function` features and provide the mathematical background underlying these methods.

-# Power Laws vs. Alternative Functions
+# Power Laws vs. Alternative Models

 TODO